St Ippolyts Bowls Club

 Practice sessions or 'roll-ups' take place on Tuesday and Thursday evenings from about 5.30p.m to 7.30p.m (the season starts at the end of April and finishes at the beginning of September) but new members can be shown around the club at other times if contact is made with the secretary (Brian Butcher- tel 07807 403316 or email firstname.lastname@example.org) or other members of the club.
 After the first year members will have access to the club and green by means of their own keys.

 You will find us at the Recreation Ground off Orchard Close St Ippolyts following Mill Lane and then Mill Road if you come from Gosmore or following the signs to the Recreation Ground if coming from the Codicote Road.
 There is ample and free parking next to the green.
 Click on 'contact' to view map and find precise location.

-In addition, members can participate in club competitions in a variety of formats with a 'Finals Day' held at the beginning of September.
+In addition, members can participate in friendly matches and club competitions in a variety of formats with a 'Finals Day' held at the beginning of September.

 Coaching is provided by our England Bowls Association coach Colin Davidson.

 The club attaches a high importance to its standing in the local community and in keeping members in touch with one another, particularly during the off- season.
 'Casino' or 'Race Evenings' are arranged with fish and chip dinners, a Macmillan's fund raising coffee morning has been held annually as well as birthday celebrations and an Xmas get together.
 During the summer a 'Fun Day' is organised for all comers including children.
 The ' Vicar's Cup' marks the start of the season when again members of the community are invited to participate in a friendly informal game or just to try the game for the first time.